How can I tell why a return was rejected?

 Click on the underlined code in the Reject Code column to display an explanation for that reject code.
 You can also review reject code explanations on the F4 - Reject Code Lookup tab.
-See "Search Reject Codes from the IRS, State and Bank" in Related Links below.
+See Related Links below.

-In addition to the internal EF > Search EF database function, there is also an Online EF database which may be accessed by clicking the F10 button while on the EF > Search EF Database screen.
-This will launch the Online EF database on which you may run various reports and get other detailed information.
-See "Using the Online EF Database" in Related Links below.
+In addition to the internal EF > Search EF database function, there is also an online database which may be accessed by clicking the F10 button while on the EF > Search EF Database screen.
+This will launch the online database on which you may run various reports and get other detailed information.
+See Related Links below.

 Details about Ack codes